ITA Language Screenings

 - During and/or following the teaching simulation, committee members will ask questions related to the material the student is teaching.

-- ITAs are evaluated on appropriate responsiveness to the questions asked and comprehensibility of answers.
+- ITAs are evaluated on comprehensibility of their answers to the questions asked.

 - ITAs will be asked to read aloud a short (3-4 minute) document given to them.